 i.
 Christmas is here!
 I’ve now broken up from both school and uni until January.
 I will try and relax and catch up with a few admin jobs in my first week (updating my journal and website etc.) and then spend my second and third weeks off reading, drawing and visiting exhibitions.
 This time last year I was fumbling about trying to find direction for my work whereas I now feel much more confident.
 In a recent feedback tutorial Jo told me my work is in a good place to move forward next term which is reassuring and encouraging.

 ii.
 As it was my last week in London for over a month, I decided to visit several exhibitions.
-Firstly: The Drawing Year End of Year Exhibition 2018 at the Royal Drawing School was a mixed bag and featured several incredible artists/artworks (such as Charlotte Ager’s stunning Orange Horse Rider).
+The Drawing Year End of Year Exhibition 2018 at the Royal Drawing School is always a mixed bag but is always full of many incredible artworks (such as Charlotte Ager’s stunning Orange Horse Rider).
 However the expressive, playful and colourful work of Veronika Peat was my absolute favourite.
 My making time is often limited to either being in the print room or sketching in the pub.
 Next year I intend to make much more time for drawing both in the studio and in situ.

 iii.
 I was lucky enough to wander past Studio Prints, an exhibition of prints by Frank Auerbach, Lucian Freud, Ken Kiff, Leon Kossoff, Celia Paul and Paula Rego, at Marlborough Fine Art.
 It was a privilege to see these works ‘in the flesh’ (many of which I have pored over in books).
 Although none of the prints were huge, many were much bigger than expected and I particularly admired their reliance on drawing rather than technique.
 The Kossoff and Celia Paul etchings were particularly good.